gofynd/fdk-client-kotlin/documentation/application/CONTENT.md

-FAQs can be divided into categories.
-Use this API to get all the FAQs belonging to a category by using the category slug.
+Retrieves FAQs belonging to a specific category slug.

 *Returned Response:*